aletcherhartman/data-science-S2023/challenges/c09-income-assignment.md

   - …
 - Can you confidently distinguish between household incomes in Suffolk county?
 Why or why not?
-  - No, they are quite close together, it is very hard to distinguish between the blue and green lines when they overlap, and the scale markers on the x axis are too far apart to be useful in this case.
+  - No, the confidence intervals for each of the family sizes overlap so there is no way to confidently distinguish between them.
 - Which counties have the widest confidence intervals?
   - Nantucket and Dukes overall and for 5 person families, followed by Hampshire and Berkshire for six person families.